 Automating shipping management, however, can make a huge difference in efficiency and effectiveness and all but eliminate these common complaints about shipping:

 3. Problem: Slow shipping

-Shipping management also takes care of details that impact efficiency and therefore affect delivery times, such as strategically packing the truck based on destination location for maximum time efficiency.
+Shipping management also takes care of details that impact efficiency and therefore affect delivery times, such as improving last-mile logistics.

 4. Problem: Difficult returns and refunds